Mariupol's defenders dig in for last stand as Russia threatens to 'filter' out men - KTVZ

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Tim Lister, Mike Pratt, Yulia Kesaieva and Nathan Hodge contributed to this report.
+CNN’s Olga Voitovych, Tim Lister, Mike Pratt, Yulia Kesaieva and Nathan Hodge contributed to this report.

 Comments